-On 12th February 1946, George Muddiman arrived in Liverpool from Canada to take up the job as first chairman of Birds Eye Foods Ltd. "It was raining," he recalled.
+On February 12, 1946, George Muddiman arrived in Liverpool from Canada to take up the job as first chairman of Birds Eye Foods Ltd. "It was raining," he recalled.
 "There were no lights on the streets; it was seven o'clock at night and dark.
 As I looked out of the cab window my heart went into my boots and I thought, 'What have I done?
-Why have left Canada to come to this?'"
+Why have I left Canada to come to this?'"

 By the early 1950s, after a host of problems with production, raw materials, and distribution, Birds Eye was firmly established.
-In 1952, it opened the "Empire's largest quick-frozen food factory" in Great Yarmouth and was set to embark upon a period of continuous expansion.
-By 1964 the food sales for the previous year had grown to £75 million (from a mere £150,000 in 1946) with Birds Eye accounting for 70% of the market.
+In 1952, it opened the "Empire's largest quick-frozen food factory" in Great Yarmouth and embarked upon a period of continuous expansion.
+By 1964 UK frozen food sales had grown to £75 million (from a mere £150,000 in 1946), with Birds Eye accounting for 70% of the total.

 However, from the late 1960s both return on capital and market share declined as competition in the market intensified.
-By the retirement of Birds Eye's second chairman, James ("Mr. Fish Fingers") Parratt in July 1972, the company's fortunes had passed their peak and by 1983, Birds Eye's share of retail frozen food sales had shrunk to 18.5 percent.
+By the retirement of Birds Eye's second chairman, James ("Mr Fish Fingers") Parratt in July 1972, the company's fortunes had passed their peak and by 1983, Birds Eye's share of retail frozen food sales had shrunk to 18.5%.